CZ-NIC/fred-docs/Architecture/TopLevelComponents/CORBAClients.rst

 The utility is implemented with the `getdns <https://getdnsapi.net/>`_ and `libevent <http://libevent.org/>`_ APIs.

-No configuration file nor database access required.
+Neither a configuration file nor database access are required.
 The scanner reads from STDIN and writes to STDOUT.

 .. _FRED-Arch-clients-pain: